ibm-cloud-docs/containers/storage-cos-install-addon.md

 # Installing the {{site.data.keyword.cos_full_notm}} cluster add-on
 {: #storage-cos-install-addon}

-The {{site.data.keyword.cos_full_notm}} cluster add-on is available in Beta for allowlisted accounts only.
-To get added to the allowlist, contact support.
-For more information, see [Requesting access to allowlisted features](/docs/containers?topic=containers-allowlist-request).
-The add-on is available only for Kubernetes clusters.
-{: beta}

-Prerequisites
+Prerequisites:
-- The {{site.data.keyword.cos_full_notm}} add-on requires at least 0.4 vCPU and 256 MB of memory.
+- The {{site.data.keyword.cos_full_notm}} add-on requires at least 0.3 vCPU and 360 MB of memory.
-- The add-on is available only for Red Hat CoreOS (RHCOS) worker nodes.
+- The add-on is available for Red Hat CoreOS (RHCOS) and Ubuntu worker nodes.
 If your cluster has both RHEL and RHCOS nodes, then the add-on is deployed only on the RHCOS nodes.
 - Set up an [{{site.data.keyword.cos_full_notm}} instance](/docs/containers?topic=containers-storage-cos-understand#create_cos_service).
 - **Optional** If you plan to use bucket versioning, your service credentials must have **Manager** or **Writer** permissions to enable or disable bucket versioning on the bucket.
 For more information, see [Getting started with versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning#versioning-getting-started).